 Please remember that each appointment should be to discuss one or two 'problems' only.
 When people come with a list of 6 or 7 problems, it is difficult to do justice to them.

 Cancellations.
 If you are unable to keep your appointment, please let us know as soon as possible.
 Unfortunately a small minority of patients are in the habit of not turning up for their appointments and this deprives others of the time available.

 Only patients from the European Union (EU) and countries with reciprocal arrangements with the UK are entitled to NHS treatment.
 Patients who do not fall within this category are seen as private patients and the cost for this is £40.00 per consultation, so please encourage friends and relatives visiting from overseas, to take out health insurance cover before leaving their country.

 We are able to provide trained chaperones if you require them for intimate examinations.
 You can ask at any stage where it becomes apparent that an examination requiring removal of clothing is needed, or preferably if you are able to ask in advance of your appointment, we can plan to ensure the presence of additional staff to avoid any delays for you.

-In North West Surrey there will be two GP Extended Access Clinics available in each of our three localities.
-These GP Extended Access Clinics will allow patients to access prebooked GP appointments at a local practice.
+In North West Surrey there will be three GP Improved Access Clinics available in each of our three localities.
+These GP Improved Access Clinics will allow patients to access prebooked GP appointments at a local practice.
 These appointments are available to book via your normal GP practice.

 You can also access medical advice by calling NHS111, visiting your local pharmacy, visiting one of our Walk-in-Centres at Ashford Health Centre, London Road, Ashford, TW15 3FE or Woking Community Hospital, Heathside Road Woking, GU22 7HS.